bhugoVilela/palette.nvim/README.md

 your preferences (`:Palette new`).
 - **Instant Feedback**: Real-time preview of color changes with automatic updates on file save (`BufWrite`).
-- **Powerful**: Features like `:h palette-include` and `palette-no-export` extend the highlights syntax in powerful ways to make creating colorschemes a breeze.
+- **Powerful**: Experimental features like `:h palette-include` and `palette-no-export` extend the highlights syntax in powerful ways to make creating colorschemes a breeze.
 `:h palette-extended-syntax`
 - **Simple Export**: Generate and export your customized color schemes with a single command (`:Palette export [name?]`).
 Once exported, your theme will be